PrimoData/elon_nfts/README.md

-# Mischa AI NFTs
+# Elon NFTs

 ## Introduction

-Generate an image using a fine tuned Stable Diffusion SXDL 1.0 model served by Replicate.
-Then mint the image as an NFT using Thirdweb on the Base blockchain.
+The dApp code for Elon NFTs, which are a collection of AI generated pictures of Elon Musk created by the community on the Base blockchain.